MicrosoftDocs/Hololens/hololens/hololens2-compliance.md

 HoloLens 2 has internal memory (2-GB RAM and 64 GB Flash Memory) that is protected by [BitLocker encryption](https://docs.microsoft.com/hololens/security-encryption-data-protection).
 Your device, and its local data, can be flashed offline using [Advanced Recovery Companion](https://www.microsoft.com/p/advanced-recovery-companion/9p74z35sfrs8#activetab=pivot:overviewtab) or remotely wiped via MDM if it has been deployed as a managed device.

 ## Data Protection
-[TPM and UEFI](https://docs.microsoft.com/hololens/security-hardware-backed-integrity) are enforced so the device only boots to Windows trusted platforms.
 Windows updates are run automatically (by default) and [Azure integration](https://docs.microsoft.com/azure/security/fundamentals/encryption-overview) protects data traveling between itself and the cloud.

 When deploying HoloLens 2 to external clients, [Dynamics 365 Remote Assist](https://docs.microsoft.com/hololens/hololens2-deployment-guide) ensures your sensitive company data and resources are both separate and safe.